 I was going to weddings and dressing like a grownup.
 There were a few weddings that I was part of.
 I was in wedding parties, posing for pictures and wearing a tux.
 I was at a few bachelor parties that come with details that I cannot mention.
 And there was something about this too.
 Not the bachelor party but the time of life.
 There was something partly intimidating and slightly sad, slightly lonesome, and partly enough to make me wonder about me and the rest of my life.

 The diaper phase went on for a while.
-And then it was communions and confirmations and then sadly, parents passed away.
-And you meet up.
+Then it was communions and confirmations and then sadly, parents passed away.
+You meet up.
 You gather with old friends.
 You hug your old pastimes and shed a tear.
-You say things like, “Your Father was one of a kind.” and “I’m sorry for your loss.”
+You say things like, “Your Father was one of a kind” and “I’m sorry for your loss.”